My experiences with different boats on 3-9 month Expeditions !

 The only weakness was that it didn't have a closed top.

-The boat was even safe in 1.80 m waves on the water !
+The boat was safe on the water even in waves of 1.80 m in height!

 My conclusion: